bagdeabhishek/bagdeabhishek.github.io/index.md

 I am an energetic and outgoing person who loves to interact with people.
 I love to trek and cycle and generally enjoy company.
 Below is a short bio of me.

 ## Professional and Educational Background

 I'm working currently with Salesforce as an Associate Member of Technical Staff with the Industries Surveys team.
+You can find my current CV [here](../pdfs/resume.pdf)

 I completed my Masters' in Computer Science and Engineering from Indian Institute of Technology, Bombay in 2019.
 Before that I completed my Bachelors in Engineering from Jawaharlal Nehru Engineering College in Aurangabad, Maharashtra.
 I have completed my schooling from Holy Cross English High School, Aurangabad.